Frequent flyers: Airport staff strive to keep birds out of BTR

 A couple of weeks ago, a starling sat above a TV monitor singing a chipper song before passengers boarded a 6 a.m. flight to Dallas.
 People stopped to look, take photos, and listen to the chirps.
 Caldwell confirms they are not airport pets or emotional support animals.

 BTR Airport says the birds don't stay long.
 In the evening maintenance staff lures them out with noise tactics, netting, and catch and release cages.
-The airport follows it's wildlife hazard management plan, which is catch and release.
+The airport follows its wildlife hazard management plan, which is catch and release.

 The airport says sometimes the birds fly out on their own and even though they don't carry identification, haven't ever caused a real problem.